mustafa01ali/SimpleLogger/README.md

 SimpleLogger
 ============

-A simple logging util for Android
+A simple logging util for Android that was built to learn how to publish artifacts to Maven Central, but is usable for simple apps.

 ### Usage
 compile 'com.github.mustafa01ali:simpleloggerlib:1.0'